UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

 20. Create a catkin workspace:

-        # This should already have been done in the kernel image:
+        # This should already have been done in the system image:
         cd ~
         mkdir -p catkin_ws/src
         cd catkin_ws